tanikina/anaphora-in-dialogue/index.md

 The number of participants is **limited**.
 Please fill in the form until 31.10.22 (Monday)

+**Sessions:**

-**Date & Time** The first four sessions will be on Thursdays from 08:30 until 10:00.
+The first four sessions will be on Thursdays from 08:30 until 10:00.
 The student presentations will be at the end of the winter semester (possibly the first week of March, TBA).

-**Location:** Hybrid format means that we will offer a Zoom room for the course: Zoom 3 (you will get the access details after the registration).
-You can also attend the course in person (C7.3 Seminar room 1.12).

-**Teams channel:** [Link to the MS Teams channel]

-[Link to the MS Teams channel]: https://teams.microsoft.com/l/channel/19%3aKyGvVWHnAX3RbNrLt3DH2Rv-rFUWdSVRq1si2bIW3Nc1%40thread.tacv2/General?groupId=d96509ac-d037-49bf-a123-84581355d529&tenantId=67610027-1ac3-49b6-8641-ccd83ce1b01f

-**Sessions:**

 03.11.22: Introduction